datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ![](fig/cells3d-blurred-napari.png){alt='cell3d volume napari ss'}

-Note we have used a different sigma for each dimension which corresponds to 0.5 microns in real space.
+Note we have used a different sigma for the z dimension to allow for the different voxel dimensions, to produce a blur of 0.5 microns in each axis of real space. space.

 :::::::::::::::::::::::::::::::::::::::  challenge